 •students to understand pollution sources and dispersion characteristics

 Physical 3D models and hybrid physical-digital models have also been developed and applied to practical analysis problems.
-For example: 3D physical models constructed from plaster, wood, paper and plastics have been used for many years in architectural and engineering planning projects; hybrid sand tables are used to help firefighters in California visualize the progress of wildfires (see Figure 1‑1A, below); very large sculptured solid terrain models (e.g. see STM) are being used for educational purposes, to assist land use modeling programmes, and to facilitate participatory 3D modeling in less-developed communities (P3DM); and 3D digital printing technology is being used to generate 3D landscapes and cityscapes from GIS, CAD and/or VRML files with planning, security, architectural, archaeological and geological applications (see Figure 1‑1B, below and the websites of Z corporation and Stratasys for more details).
+For example: 3D physical models constructed from plaster, wood, paper and plastics have been used for many years in architectural and engineering planning projects; hybrid sand tables are used to help firefighters in California visualize the progress of wildfires (see Figure 1‑1A, below); very large sculptured solid terrain models (e.g. see STM) are being used for educational purposes, to assist land use modeling programmes, and to facilitate participatory 3D modeling in less-developed communities (P3DM); and 3D digital printing technology is being used to generate 3D landscapes and cityscapes from GIS, CAD and/or VRML files with planning, security, architectural, archaeological and geological applications (see Figure 1‑1B, below and the websites of 3D Systems and Stratasys for more details).
 To create large landscape models multiple individual prints, which are typically only around 20cm x 20cm x 5cm, are made, in much the same manner as raster file mosaics.

 Figure 1‑1A: 3D Physical GIS models: Sand-in-a-box model, Albuquerque, USA